 Next, we can see deeper evidence of Wolf’s flawed reasoning when we look at the core of her Total Motherhood facade.
 This, we are told, is an anal preoccupation with risk:

 For her second strawman, Wolf bases her analysis on American society and speaks of a “risk culture” which:

 “drives many people to build their life around reducing all conceivable risks.
 What they eat, how they raise their children, and which cars they drive”.

 “Efforts to control the future, and specifically to prevent negative events from taking place, serve as an organizing principle”.

-written about this dude previously) studied this phenomenon for several decades and found that the USA and UK were “uncertainty accepting”, “comfortable in ambiguous situations” and willing to take risk.
+However, OCD-sufferers aside, the bulk of us don’tact this way.
+In fact, America and their Western cousin Britain are considerably accepting of risk.
+Renowned social psychologist Geert Hofstede (I’ve written about this dude previously) studied this phenomenon for several decades and found that the USA and UK were “uncertainty accepting”, “comfortable in ambiguous situations” and willing to take risk.
 Turns out, our countries have “a larger degree of acceptance for new ideas, innovative products and a willingness to try something new or different, whether it pertains to technology, business practices, or foodstuffs” (Hofstede 2014).
 This is the polar opposite of what Wolf is basing her entire book upon.

 She further stuffs her strawman by denouncing breastfeeding studies, drawing a phony distinction between “what children need (formula) and what might enhance their physical, intellectual, and emotional development (breastfeeding).
 Yet breastfeeding doesn’t ‘enhance’ anything.
 It’s merely the biological benchmark for normal physiological functioning.
 Again, the way this debate is framed by Wolf is remarkably off-course.
 It views breastfeeding as an optional extra – and one which is not worth the effort.